ernest-bruce/human-internet/humanity/humanity.md

 ### 5. Makes *you* the platform
 *instead of going through intermediaries like Twitter, Facebook, or YouTube, you publish content as your own platform; people can follow your thoughts, your posts, and your videos, not your Twitter tweets, your Facebook posts, or your YouTube videos*
+*· you have total control over the content you publish and view; you are the master of your domain and are free to express yourself in whatever ways you see fit; you can also view any content you want from any source you choose; but you bear total responsibility for the content you publish*

 &nbsp;